prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

 Template
 ^^^^^^^^

-There are defined styles already inside the templatefile.
-It might be more usefull to describe some classes for CSS and use them instead.
+There are already defined styles inside the template file.
+It might be more useful to describe some classes for CSS and use them instead.

 Markers for use in template